nickbarrett645/thm-blog/src/blogs/day-19.md

 >
 >`PRIMARY KEY(userID));`

-So I then I just ran `select * from users;` and got the all the passwords.
+I ran `select * from users;` and got the all the passwords.
 I was then able to use crackstation to get the passwords:
 - qwertyuiop
 - test2